Close Menu

 https://teachers.stjohns.k12.fl.us/zentz-l/band/

-Jazz Band – This full-year course is designed as an enrichment performance group, open to intermediate level band students.
+Jazz Band – This full-year course is designed as an enrichment performance group, offered to intermediate level band students by invitation.
 This class is an introduction to jazz improvisation, swing, blues, rock, and Latin music.
 There will be three concerts per year.
 Students must take Concert Band or Symphonic Band in addition to Jazz Band unless the director approves.
 There is no extra fair share for this class, unless this is the student’s only band class.

 Optional Course –FAST Data will be used for placement